 Sometimes creating your own plan of learning for the year is a way to focus in on something that specifically addresses a desired learning outcome.

 If you’re applying for Baptist Registration we call this a Self-Directed Learning Plan, and it is one of the ways you can meet the Personal Growth and Learning component of your Registration Development Agreement.
-You create a plan, and we approve it based on the criteria outlined on this page.
+You create a plan, with your reviewer, and we approve it based on the criteria outlined on this page.

 Below are some examples and next steps: